THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

 He was covered in sweat and his beige uniform had several patches of sweat.

-“No more,” she shook her head in emphasis.
+“No more.”
+She shook her head.
 “I am quitting.
 Not only are you late again, but your daughter kicked me this morning!
 And on top of that, I am going to be stuck on the 202 an extra hour due to the morning traffic!
 Too much.
 I am done!”

 She’d practiced the speech in her head almost a dozen times while waiting.
 He had no one else to go to.
-Timing was critical and finally she had enough to threaten to quit… unless he offered her more money.
-She had him by what her Eddie would have called “the short hairs”.
+Timing was critical and finally she had enough to threaten to quit… Unless he offered her more money.
+She had him by what her late husband, Eddie, would have called “the short hairs”.

-He raced after her begging for another shot.
-She made him suffer until she reached for her car door handle.
-Finally turning to face him, “The only way I can put up with Shellie and your mother any more will be if you pay me an extra $2 an hour.
+He raced after her, begging for another shot.
+She made him sweat until she reached for her car door handle.
+Finally turning to face him, she said, “The only way I can put up with Shellie and your mother will be if you pay me an extra $2 an hour.
 NO LESS!”

-Don blanched in surprise and then sagged in defeat.
-He shook his head in agreement.
+Don blanched then sagged in defeat, nodding his head in agreement.
 “I will have a talk with Shellie, I promise.
 Can you come by tomorrow?
-The register locked up today and I will have to go in to the laundry mat early tonight to balance out the drawer.
+The register locked up today and I will have to go into the laundromat early tonight to balance out the drawer.
 Please?”

 “Fine.”
 She didn’t care about the extra time tonight.
 Her victory elation overshadowed the inconvenience.

 As she drove away she watched him in her rearview mirror.
 “Dumbass!”
-She laughed and then headed for the freeway.
+She laughed, heading for the freeway.

 At 9:12 AM, Bernice pulled out from the onramp and merged into the rush hour crowd.

-It was hot already, the radio stated it was nearing 96 degrees.
-She frowned and punched the button to look for a country music station.
+It was already hot.
+The radio stated it was nearing 96 degrees.
+She frowned and punched the button, looking for a country music station.

-At 9:16 AM, the Impala lurched forward and sputtered like it had a gas hiccup.
+At 9:16 AM, the Impala lurched forward and sputtered as if it had a gas hiccup.

-“What the hell?”
-She shrieked.
-However, the car continued to race along at 48 mph.
+“What the hell?” she shrieked.
+However, the car continued to race along at 58 mph.
 There were no red engine lights or any other dashboard signals to account for it.

 “I just got this damn thing an oil ch—” The wheel yanked to the right on its own and the car brakes plunged to the floor by themselves.

-Car horns blared and deafening tire screeches surrounded her.
+Car horns blared, and deafening tire screeches surrounded her.
 The Impala skewed to a parked position in the fast lane.
-Cars whizzed by close and narrowly avoided her.
+Cars whizzed by, narrowly avoiding her.

 Bernice screamed and smashed her foot on the gas to try to get the car moving again.

-“Oh dear lord!”
+“Oh, dear lord!”
 She mouthed the words as she tried the door handle.
-Her breath taken away from her intense terror.
+Intense terror stole her breath away.

-The Impala growled and then revved fiercely as if it were alive and had a mind of its own.
+The Impala growled and revved fiercely as if it had a mind of its own.

-At 9:17 AM Bernice Baxter’s car nose dived through the air, plunging over 80 feet onto the unaware traffic below.
+At 9:17 AM Bernice Baxter’s car nosedived through the air, plunging over eighty feet onto the traffic below.

-The blinding air bag prevented her from seeing the impact of her car as it plowed through the front cab of a long, grey prison transport bus.
+The airbag prevented her from seeing the impact of her car as it plowed through the front cab of a grey transport bus.
 A bus headed for the downtown Phoenix Jail.

 Bernice Baxter blinked for the last time as her eyes filled with blood.
-She hung against the bus’ hood and partially out of her shattered driver-side window.
-The back door to the bus burst open and men clad in orange jumpsuits fled in all directions down the freeway ramp.
+She hung against the bus’s hood, partially out of her shattered driver’s side window.
+The back door of the bus burst open and men clad in orange jumpsuits fled down the freeway ramp.

 She didn’t feel the heat or the pain.